 This course provides an organizational exploration of the Walt Disney Company and covers a variety of topics, including its corporate history, structure, governance, performance, and culture.
 In addition, students will learn more about the company's concepts about innovation and technology, globalization, history and heritage, corporate social responsibility, and diversity and inclusion.
 Class content is delivered through lectures, group discussions, learning activities, and situational studies.
 Prerequisites: full- or part-time status and minimum 2.0 G.P.A.; co-requisite: BUS 293.

 Topics covering the descriptive and inferential aspects of statistics will include: frequency distribution, graphs, measures of central tendency and dispersion, probability, probability distributions, binomial and normal distributions, introduction to sampling theory, estimation theory, and hypothesis testing (mean, variance, proportions, etc.) Computer software will be used.
 A specific calculator will be required for this course.
 Credit will not be given for both MAT 151 and BUS 219 nor for MAT 118 if taken after BUS 219.
-Prerequisite: MAT 116 or MAT 141 or MAT 143 or Permission of Instructor.
+Prerequisite: MAT 116 or MAT 143 or Permission of Instructor.

 A continuation of Statistics I to include the topics: two-sample analysis, linear and multiple regression, correlation, analysis of variance, non-parametric statistics, and Chi-square goodness of fit.
 Time series analysis and/or statistical process control as time permits.
 Computer software and graphing calculator applications will be an integral component of this course.
 A graphing calculator with specific statistical capabilities will be required.
 Credit will not be given for both MAT 152 and BUS 220.
 Prerequisite: MAT 151 or BUS 219 or equivalent.